I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-People who are completely asleep are known to engage in such activities as driving a car, going outside and walking long distances, and raiding the fridge.
-It’s more common among youngsters and usually goes away during the teen years, but for some adults it lingers on.
+People who are completely asleep sometimes engage in such activities as driving a car, going outside and walking long distances, and raiding the fridge.
+This is sleepwalking.
+It’s more common among youngsters and usually goes away during the teen years, but for some adults, it lingers on.

 The Mayo Clinic tells us that sleepwalking is classified “as a parasomnia—an undesirable behavior or experience during sleep.”
 It occurs during the deepest period of sleep and factors that contribute to it are:

 - “Sleep schedule disruptions, travel or sleep interruptions.”

 There are several conditions that can trigger its onset, such as sleep apnea, restless leg syndrome, substance abuse, certain medications, and gastroesophageal reflux disease.

 The Mayo Clinic says, “Treatment for occasional sleepwalking usually isn’t necessary,” but if it persists a doctor should be consulted.

 Dangers of Sleepwalking

 For children who sleepwalk there are always adults around to make sure they are safe.
 For adults, it can be a different story.

 Carlos Schenck is with the Minnesota Regional Sleep Disorders Center at the University of Minnesota Medical School.
 He told Scientific American “Sleepwalkers can harm themselves and others, and even kill themselves and others, and they can engage in highly complex behaviors such as driving long distances and hurt others with sleep aggression and violence.”

 Emma Evans, 37, was on holiday in Majorca in December 2017.
 During the night she started sleepwalking and plunged off her hotel room balcony.
 She was killed by the 50-foot fall.